SimpleModBot/SimpleModBot/SECURITY.md

 ---

-If the issue is something **REALLY** dangerous report to me as soon as you possibly can and I will definately reward tou and thank you.
+If the issue is something **REALLY** dangerous report to me as soon as you possibly can and I will definately reward you and thank you.

 If your issue is something dangerous that I don't know of or forgot about you will probably be rewarded in some way for reporting it.